Wolverhampton Amateur Radio Society winner of the RSGB West Midlands Regional club of the year 2012 and 2013.

 Welcome to The Wolverhampton Amateur Radio Society Website

 We meet at the Wednesfield & Woodend - Royal British Legion at 7:30pm every Wednesday.

 We're a friendly bunch and welcome members old and new to come and join us for a chat and share our passion and enthusiasm for the hobby of Amateur radio.
 The Society takes part in special events such as Steam Fairs, Canal Boat Rallies, Mills on Air, JOTA and other local events.

 Meetings are informal and the club serves a wide selection of wines, spirits and beers including traditional cask ales, a variety of soft drinks are also available and all are reasonably priced.
-There is also a car park and plenty of on street parking.
+There is also a car park.

 Amateur Radio ?
 So if you have stumbled upon this website you might be thinking, "What is Amateur Radio all about then ?"Amateur radio is a popular technical hobby and can also be a volunteer public service.

 But most of the time, it's about the most fun you can have with a radio.
 It's a way to talk with people around the world, or even orbiting the world; to send e-mail without any sort of internet connection and to keep in touch with friends across town, across the country or even across the world.